Updated 11/09/2020 MR

 The steps outlined below should enable us to operate with the likelihood of virus transmission reduced as much as is to be reasonably expected.

-Anyone who has, or is showing symptoms of, coronavirus (a new continuous cough, or fever, or a loss of, or change in, their normal sense of taste or smell (anosmia)), or has someone in their household who is, they should not be in a childcare setting.
+Anyone who has, or is showing symptoms of, coronavirus (a new continuous cough, or fever, or a loss of, or change in, their normal sense of taste or smell (anosmia)), they should not be in a childcare setting.
 They should stay at home, in line with the guidance for households with possible coronavirus infection.

 Any child or staff member who develops the above symptoms while at Nest in the Woods will be sent home immediately.
 They will be advised to get tested for Covid-19.
 While waiting to be collected, a child with symptoms will be moved away from the other children (at least 2m) to wait in a safe place under supervision of an adult.

-If somebody tests negative, they can return to our setting.
+If somebody tests negative, they can return to our setting, providing they feel well enough to do so.

 If a child or a member of staff lives with someone who is clinically vulnerable (but not clinically extremely vulnerable), including those who are pregnant, they can attend Nest in the Woods.